DhruvB100/Innkeeper/README.md

 ## Notes

-This was built as a group project for CMPUT 404.
+This was built as a group project.
 There are probably some rough edges but the core functionality works.